rittique/AI-Attendance-System/README.md

 - numpy
 - os

+###### Note
-### To add new people to list, just drop a picture of them in the data folder.
+- To add new people to list, just drop a picture of them in the data folder.
 Make sure to rename the picture according to the attendies name.
+- If you have an external webcam you may need to change the *cap = cv2.VideoCapture(0)* 0 in this place, it maybe replaced with 1/2/and so on.